canonical/curtin/doc/topics/storage.rst

 .. note::

-  Curin creates a udev rule to create a link to the md device in ``/dev/disk/by-dname/<name>`` using the specified name.
+  Curtin creates a udev rule to create a link to the md device in ``/dev/disk/by-dname/<name>`` using the specified name.

 **raidlevel**: *0, 1, 5, 6, 10*